BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Conclusion

 \section{Conclusion}

-In this work, we introduce \our, a novel framework that is based on neural architecture search.
-We systematically explored a vast architecture space and identified new, high-performing foundational and task-specific architectures, often outperforming much larger established pretrained models on various tasks.
-We also conducted a systematic evaluation of how tokenization and training strategies interact with model architecture, clarifying the critical impact of these choices.
-We developed a \our Agent system that can efficiently predict optimal architectures for biological tasks.
-Ultimately, \our provides a foundational resource and a principled methodology to aid in creating the next generation of models tailored for biology.
+We introduce \our, a neural architecture search framework.
+By exploring a vast space, we identify high-performing foundational and task-specific architectures that often outperform larger established models.
+We also analyze how tokenization and training interact with architecture, clarifying their critical impact.
+Furthermore, fine-grained interpretability demonstrates that the discovered hybrid architectures capture biological grammar, validating our design's biological relevance.
+Ultimately, \our provides a foundational resource and principled methodology for creating the next generation of biology-tailored models.